 Make sure the Tracking Code is removed from the parent page.
 Due to current technological limitations, having the Hotjar Tracking Code on both the parent page and the iframe can cause Heatmaps of the page to fail and data collection to be skewed.

 Same-origin means that the page loaded within the iframe is loaded from the same exact protocol and domain as the parent window.

-To create a Heatmap for a page within an iframe
+How to Create a Heatmap for a Page within an iframe

 Install the tracking code on the source page of the iframe.